Hazard inspections begin in May for all properties in Sleepy Hollow

-Beginning May 14, 2018, a team of fire inspectors from Marin County and Ross Valley Fire Departments will begin annual wildfire hazard inspections of all parcels in Sleepy Hollow.
+Beginning early May, 2018, a team of fire inspectors from Marin County and Ross Valley Fire Departments will begin annual wildfire hazard inspections of all parcels in Sleepy Hollow.
 These hazard inspections will be more thorough than in years past, and will provide homeowners with valuable written input on specific ways to reduce the hazard near your home.
 Data collected will help us map and better understand the risk across the whole community.
 Some parcels, especially those near open space, may receive an even more thorough inspection, and all homeowners will have an opportunity for dialogue with wildfire experts.

 If you receive a hazard violation notice, you’ll have 30 days to correct the issues before a re-inspection occurs.
 Although defensible space and other measures specified in the notices are required by law, we intend to use this opportunity to work with all property owners to collaboratively reduce risk while educating residents about wildfire hazards.
 Failure to comply with the defensible space standard in CA Public Resources Code 4290 and 4291 can result in fines and/or levies.